 8 June, 2017 Thursday 6 pm

 World-famous Australian conductor Simone Young will be conducting the world premiere of Austrian composer Bernhard Lang and director Jonatan Meese’s new interpretation of Richard Wagner's Parsifal.
 Mondparisfal Alpha 1-8 is a re-interpretation of, and homage to, Wagner’s famous opera, transporting Wagner’s mythos into a revolutionary moment in a far-flung future, as Parsifal meets Marlon Brando and Barbarella on the moon.
 Simone Young has established herself internationally as a Wagner and Strauss specialist.
-She was the first woman to conduct the Vienna Philharmonic Orchestra and made her debut at the Vienna State Opera in 1993.
-She has since conducted lead orchestras in eminent venues throughout the world, including as Artistic Director of the Hamburg State Opera.
+She made her debut at the Vienna State Opera in 1993 and has since conducted lead orchestras, including the Vienna Philharmonic, in eminent venues throughout the world, including as Artistic Director of the Hamburg State Opera.
 For more information on Simone Young, please refer to http://www.simoneyoung.com.

 Linke Wienzeile 6